-These practices will ensure greater accountability and transparency.
-They will also facilitate the sharing of knowledge with our fellow researchers and other interested parties.
+These practices are about greater accountability and transparency.
+They also help to share knowledge with our fellow researchers and other interested parties.

 Why we need a Behavioural Economics team

-In NSW, behavioural economics helped to get injured workers back to health and work more quickly by simplifying processes, using positive messaging and personal commitment techniques.
+In NSW, the Department of Premier and Cabinet used behavioural insights to help get injured workers back to health and work more quickly by simplifying processes, using positive messaging and personal commitment techniques.

-In the UK, behavioural economics helped people realise their intention to register as an organ donor.
+In the UK, the Behavioural Insights team helped people realise their intention to register as an organ donor.